luncher-project/build-luncher-BE/README.md

         email: 'gabcab@gmail.com'
 }

+[DELETE] /api/admin
+** Deleting an admin will delete the school asssociated with that admin also ** SUCCESFUL RES(is the name of the deleted school): {
+        adminDeleted: 'gabcab@gmail.com',
+        schoolDeleted: 'Abraxas Continuation High',
+}

 [GET] /api/admin/school
 SUCCESFUL RES IF THE ADMIN IS LINKED TO A SCHOOL: {
         schoolName: 'Abraxas Continuation High',